hyphacoop/handbook/Policies/peer-feedback.md

 ## Process
 1. Every January, all participants will engage in the peer feedback program.
-2. Before beginning, all participants will review a one-pager document (to-be-produced) on soliciting, giving, and receiving effective feedback.
+2. Before beginning, all participants will review a one-pager document on soliciting, giving, and receiving effective feedback.
 3. Each individual will identify three specific areas they would like feedback on.
 These areas should be co-op focused items that peers have a path to forming an opinion on (i.e., Internal work, mannerisms, attitude, but not client-project-specific tasks).
 Open-ended questions are encouraged, but it is the joint responsibility of the asker and the feedback-giver to make sure thoughtful, detailed feedback can be generated.
 For example:
   - *How can I grow in my ability to contribute to the co-op?*
   - *Do I participate effectively in strategic problem-solving?
 What’s working vs. not working?*